kegi9195/math2001-fall2018/README.md

 It is included in the list because the other books might leave some students unsatisfied, since their primary purpose is to provide a gentle introduction to abstract mathematics, so they  carefully avoid overwhelming students with technical details.

----
-## Writing Intensive Aspects
-This class will use writing to promote the learning of course materials and written assignments will contribute significantly to the student's grade.
-In particular, students will be actively engaged in the reading and writing of formal and informal proofs of mathematical statements.

-The types of writing assigned will vary and may include formal and informal writing.
-More details about each writing assignment will be provided in that assignment's description.

-Another aspect of the writing component of this course that will be elucidated over the course of the semester is the problem of determining what constitutes a mathematical proof and at what level of detail and formality a proof should be presented.
-Developing the skills required to determine the appropriate presentation style of mathematical arguments requires a lot of practice and experience; one objective of this course is to give the students an opportunity to gain such experience.

 -----------------------------------
 ## Attendance